As a cake smash photographer, I get asked the same questions all the time:

 6. Avoid Hard Decorations

-I always tell my clients — a fancy cake does not equal a good smash cake.
+I always tell my clients : a fancy cake does not equal a good photo ready cake.

 Some bakers even put plastic toys on top.
 Cute, yes.
-But your baby will hold that toy for the rest of the session, and trust me — you will not be able to take it back.
+Your baby will also hold that toy in the rest of the session, and trust me no one will take it back.

 7. Don’t Go Bigger Than 6”